 The development and commercialization of cell and gene therapies is highly competitive.
 We compete with a variety of large pharmaceutical companies, multinational biopharmaceutical companies, other biopharmaceutical companies and specialized biotechnology companies, as well as technology and/or therapeutics being developed at universities and other research institutions.
 Our competitors are often larger and better funded than we are.
 Our competitors have developed, are developing or will develop product candidates and processes competitive with ours.
 Competitive therapeutic treatments include those that have already been approved and accepted by the medical community and any new treatments that are currently in development or that enter the market.
-We believe that a significant number of product candidates are currently under development, and may become commercially available in the future, for the treatment of conditions for which we may try to develop product candidates.
+We believe that a significant number of product candidates.
 There is intense and rapidly evolving competition in the biotechnology and biopharmaceutical fields.
 We believe that while our gene circuit platform, its associated intellectual property portfolio, the characteristics of our current and potential future product candidates and our scientific and technical know-how together give us a competitive advantage in this space, competition from many sources remains.